Hugh I of Cyprus: Conflicts with Church and mainland

 In 1211, Hugh chose Durand, treasurer of the archdiocese of Nicosia, to become the new archbishop of Nicosia, and the canons duly elected Durand.
 Royal involvement in episcopal selection was customary, but Walter denounced Durand to Pope Innocent III, who instructed Patriarch Albert to investigate.
-The pope also urged the patriarch to reconcile Walter and Hugh, but the young king was not willing.
-The patriarch quashed the election of Durand on the grounds that secular powers should not interfere.
+Innocent also urged Albert to reconcile Walter and Hugh, but the young king was not willing.
+Albert quashed the election of Durand on the grounds that secular powers should not interfere.
 Hugh saw this as Albert's capriciousness and sent the archdeacon of Famagusta to Rome to protest.

-John of Brienne's relationship with John and Philip of Ibelin broke down after the death of John's wife—the Ibelins' niece—Queen Maria in 1212.
-She left a daughter, Isabella II, and King John's rule thus continued, though not without opposition from a part of the nobility.
-Hugh lent his support to the barons who challenged John of Brienne's authority and imprisoned the widowed king's relative (probably Walter's nephew Odo of Montbéliard) and some vassals, who had taken refuge in Cyprus after naval attacks by Muslims.
+After Queen Maria of Jerusalem died in 1212, relations broke down between her widower, John, and her uncles John and Philip of Ibelin.
+Maria left a daughter, Isabella II, and King John's rule thus continued, though not without opposition from a part of the nobility.
+Hugh lent his support to the barons who challenged King John's authority and imprisoned John's relative (probably Walter's nephew Odo of Montbéliard) and some vassals, who had taken refuge in Cyprus after naval attacks by Muslims.
 Hugh I's politics are sparsely covered in historical sources.
-Presumably, he supported the rebels because he and his wife would have become regents for Isabella II if John of Brienne had stood down; they also stood to inherit the mainland kingdom in case the girl died.
-It is probably at this time that the brothers and other dissatisfied barons went to live in Cyprus.
+Presumably, he supported the rebels because he and his wife would have become regents for Isabella II if King John had stood down; they also stood to inherit the mainland kingdom in case the girl died.
+It is probably at this time that the Ibelins and other dissatisfied barons went to live in Cyprus.
 By 1217, they had become the highest-ranking witnesses to Hugh's acts.

 Pope Innocent rebuked Hugh for his interference in Church matters and his acts against John of Brienne in early 1213, and ordered that the canons of Nicosia elect another archbishop, who would be approved by the patriarch of Jerusalem, the archbishop of Caesarea, and the bishop of Acre.
 Eustorge of Montaigu eventually rose to the see, but the king retained his customary right to nominate clergy.